 England's breakdown hotspots revealed

-In 2024 there were 282,949 breakdowns on England’s motorway network – an increase of nearly 60% compared 2020 according to a Freedom of Information (FOI) request MoneySuperMarket submitted to National Highways, the government-owned company responsible for managing the network*.
+In 2025 there were 303,213 breakdowns on England's motorway network according to a Freedom of Information (FOI) request MoneySuperMarket submitted to National Highways, the government-owned company responsible for managing the network.*

-Why has the number of breakdowns gone up?
+Why has the number of overall breakdowns gone up?

 Vehicle breakdowns on motorways have been increasing year-on-year.
 Partly this is due to a general increase in cars on the road as car ownership among UK households has been steadily rising.
 But there are other factors at play, too.